 Social media amplifies the customer voice.
 But how do you listen, better still respond and, at best, garner social intelligence?

 To be honest, I’m not sure you’re keen to find out how long it takes before the social media savvy portion of your customers deserts you.
-But hopefully you will recognise that keeping those customers (and winning over new ones for that matter) at a time when social networks are rapidly proving to be the medium of choice for customers in search of real-time service requires some hard and fast decisions on social media integration in the contact centre.
+But hopefully you will recognise that keeping those customers (and winning over new ones) at a time when social networks are rapidly proving to be the medium of choice for customers in search of real-time service, requires some hard and fast decisions on social media integration in the contact centre.

-Those businesses trying to delay the incorporation of social media channels are really cheating their customers, half of whom, social research shows, are flocking to social networks like Twitter or Facebook to share feedback, ask questions and interact with brands.
+Those businesses trying to delay the incorporation of social media channels are really cheating their customers, 67% of whom, are flocking to social networks like Twitter or Facebook to share feedback, ask questions and interact with brands.
 What’s more, they are denying themselves significant opportunities to turn customer service into a competitive advantage and gain a great deal of insight into consumer preferences along the way.

 That is not to say that integrating social media in the contact centre doesn’t come with its own challenges.
-Let me share the 4 most common stumbling blocks with you below and explain why it’s worth tackling them.
+At Britannic’s annual Convergence Summit this year, we’ll be exploring social media and how it contributes towards Workplace Modernisation.
+But in the meantime here are the 4 most common stumbling blocks and why it’s worth tackling them.

 1. Legacy Systems

-50% of Gen X and 71% of Gen Y customers have contacted brands using social platforms and it’s far from a fad.
+One third of people (30%) interact on social media more than 10 times per day..
 Therefore businesses need to be able to switch between traditional and new social channels, to talk to customers and catch them in the right channels, at the right time along their customer journey.
-How does your current business technology cope with this social revolution?
+How does your current business technology cope with this social media revolution?

 Understandably, many businesses will look to protect their investment in legacy systems but often they just don’t have the capability to support a blended, omni-channel approach.
 Sure, its adoption comes at a cost but the expense far outweighs the cost of losing a chunk of customers that could have been turned into loyal fans.